UX Framework - Configuration Guide

 `fc.mystique.manifest.servicepoint`

-Currently, all manifest settings must be populated at the account level; however, there are several controls within the manifest (e.g., roles, conditional components, etc) to change the look and behavior of a single app across different retailers or locations.
+Currently, all settings must be populated at the level; however, there are several within the (e.g., roles, conditional components, etc) to change the look and behavior of a single app across different retailers or locations.

-The manifest document can get pretty big, so it's possible to split a single manifest into smaller fragment settings and manage each separately.
+The document can get pretty big, so it's possible to split a single into smaller fragment settings and manage each separately.

 See Reference Routes below for more information on splitting routes into separate JSON documents.

-Individual values in a manifest may also be stored as API settings and referenced with a string prefixed with
+Individual values in a may also be stored as API settings and referenced with a string prefixed with `setting:`

 For example, a page's data query's variables could be stored in a setting: